Parent and Family FAQs

 If the student is a commuter, the parent may contact the Public Safety Command Center and an attempt will be made to contact them.
 If reached, they will be encouraged to contact you.

-Health services personnel are available 24 hours a day during the fall and spring semesters.
+Year-round, Adelphi’s Health Services offers essential support, education and resources to help you stay healthy and get the care when you need it.
 If a student becomes ill, they may come to the Health Services Center, located in Waldo Hall.
 If the student is not able to come to the Health Services Center, the Department of Public Safety and Transportation should be called.
 The health services personnel will treat and/or refer the student as needed.

 Parents will be notified in case of illness of a student who is under 18 years of age.
 All students who become ill on campus are encouraged to keep their parents informed.
 A student over the age of 18 must give the Health Services Center personnel permission to speak with parents, except in serious or life-threatening emergencies.